furiousteam/wiki.myname.digital/docs_sample/getting-started/download.md

 ### **Required iOS version** <a name="download"></a>

-WeTaap is currently available only on iOS and require iOS 15 minimum.
+WeTaap is currently available only on iOS and require **iOS 15 minimum**.

 ### **Compatible Phones** <a name="compatible-phones"></a>